Andy Dalton Gives Brutally Honest Reason for Joining Cowboys

 To whom he shared parting advice — advice that, in a roundabout way, applied to himself.

-“Just learn everything as quickly as you can, that’s the best piece of advice,” Dalton relayed to Burrow, according to Geoff Hobson of Bengals.com.
+“Just learn everything as quickly as you can, that’s the best piece of advice,” Dalton relayed to Burrow, via Geoff Hobson of Bengals.com.
 “And worry about what you can control.”

 Roughly a month after his Bengals release, Dalton landed a one-year, $7 million contract from the Cowboys.
 He was guaranteed $3 million at signing, the rest available via unlockable incentives — taking 35 percent of the regular-season snaps, 50 percent of Super Bowl snaps, and collecting a Super Bowl victory.